Hrishikesh19032004/VoltHop/ChargeFinder/readMe.md

 4. **Incomplete Data Retrieval**: Some stations might not have all required details, causing exceptions (handled using `try-except`).
 5. **Blocking/Rate Limiting**: Excessive requests may trigger IP blocking.
 Using proxies or random delays can help.

-Would you like to optimize the script to handle these issues better? 🚀